Table of Contents In this article

 Rewards

-While rewards credit cards tend to come and go, two cash-back credit cards that remain popular are the Capital One Quicksilver Rewards Credit Card* and the Citi® Double Cash Card.
-Both offer flat-rate rewards, no annual fees and introductory APR offers.
+While rewards credit cards tend to come and go, two cash-back credit cards that remain popular are the Capital One Quicksilver Rewards Credit Card* and the Citi Double Cash® Card.
+Both offer flat-rate rewards, welcome bonuses, no annual fees and introductory APR offers on balance transfers.

-Even though the Double Cash offers a higher rewards rate of 2% back on all spending (1% when you buy and 1% when you pay for those purchases), right now the Capital One Quicksilver is the better offer -- but only if you can take advantage of its welcome bonus, card perks or 0% introductory APR offer on purchases.
-Otherwise, the Double Cash’s higher flat rewards rate might serve you better.
+The Double Cash offers a higher rewards rate of 2% back on all spending (1% when you buy and 1% when you pay for those purchases), which slightly edges out the Capital One Quicksilver with its 1.5% cash back on every purchase, every day, although the Quicksilver card’s perks and generous APR offer on purchases keeps this race a tight one.

 Comparing annual fees